 Vellum

 Vellum is a central material in my practice.
 I am drawn to the individuality of each piece: its shape, translucency, surface and history all influence the direction of a painting.
 Many of the pieces I use are remnants with irregular edges and traces of a previous life.
-I work with the vellum to breathe life into my portraits of flowers, plants and capture the feeling of the moments I observe in nature.
+I work with the vellum to breathe life into portraits of flowers and plants and capture moments I encounter in nature.
+A selection of available vellum works can be viewed here.

 Plantago lanceolata, watercolour on vellum, 22 x 22 cm (framed size), 2026.